Flybondi

-FB Líneas Aéreas S.A., operating as Flybondi, is a ultra low-cost airline in Argentina.
-The airline, the first of its kind in the country, operates Boeing 737-800 aircraft from its bases in Buenos Aires and Córdoba.
-The company slogan is La libertad de volar ("The freedom of flying" in Spanish).
+FB Líneas Aéreas S.A., operating as Flybondi, is an ultra low-cost airline in Argentina.
+Its the first of its kind in the country, operated Boeing 737-800 aircraft from its bases in Buenos Aires and Córdoba.
+The company slogan was La libertad de volar ("The freedom of flying" in Spanish).

-In 2024, Flybondi has received much criticism domestically and abroad for its tendency to have frequent cancellations and large or unannounced delays, and it has been ranked as the 3rd worst airline by FlightAware.
+In 2024, Flybondi received much criticism domestically and abroad for its tendency to have frequent cancellations and large or unannounced delays, and it has been ranked as the 3rd worst airline by FlightAware.

 History

 Background

 Speculation about the creation of a new airline began in the first half of 2016, shortly after the inauguration of President Mauricio Macri, who promised to open up Argentina's skies with the implementation of more modern laws and the reduction of bureaucracy to facilitate the creation of new airlines, since until then, the South American country was one of the most bureaucratic and restrictive in the world in terms of air transport policy.
 In this context, speculation indicated that the Irish ultra low-cost carrier Ryanair was working to create a subsidiary in Argentina through Declan Ryan and the Irelandia Aviation group, which was behind the creation of two other low-cost airlines in Latin America, VivaAerobus in Mexico and Viva Air in Colombia.